COVID-19 is all that we are hearing about lately. Social media and news feeds are clogged up with info on it.

 Note: if using a humidifier, use distilled water to prevent putting other harmful substances into the air.

 If you’re a Maryland homeowner concerned about the quality of your home’s air, Minnick’s can work with you to find and fix all your hidden cracks, holes, and other sources of energy loss.
+We can even perform an indoor air quality test to make sure the air you are breathing is good air.

 This is why regularly changing your home’s air filters is one of the best practical steps you can take to protect your family from harmful airborne particles and bacteria.